 Rick Hendrick is a self-described “gearhead” who turned his passion for the automobile into successful business ventures in the retail automotive and professional auto racing industries.
 Raised on a farm near the small community of Palmer Springs, Virginia, Hendrick worked on and raced cars under the watchful eye of his father, “Papa Joe”.
 After high school, he pursued a co-op work-study program with North Carolina State University and Westinghouse Electric Company in Raleigh, North Carolina.

 While in Raleigh, Hendrick opened a small used-car lot with established dealer Mike Leith.
 Its success convinced Leith to name him the general sales manager of his new-car import operation at the age of 23.

-In 1976, Hendrick sold off his assets to purchase a struggling franchise in Bennettsville, South Carolina, thus becoming, at 26, the youngest Chevrolet dealer in the United States.
+In 1976, Hendrick sold off his assets to purchase a struggling franchise in Bennettsville, South Carolina, thus becoming the youngest Chevrolet dealer in the United States at age 26.
 His influence sparked a dramatic sales increase as the once-troubled location soon became the region’s most profitable.

 Bennettsville’s success was a precursor to Hendrick Automotive Group, which today operates collision centers, accessories distributor installers and more than 130 retail franchises across 14 states.
 It currently is the largest privately held dealership group in the country.

 Headquartered in Charlotte, North Carolina, Hendrick Automotive Group generated a company record $9 billion in revenue in 2016 after selling more than 200,000 vehicles and servicing over 2.6 million cars and trucks.
 Rick Hendrick leads the organization, which employs more than 10,000 people, as its chairman.

 Hendrick Automotive Group’s mission is to be the premier quality retailer in the world, providing the best opportunities for our team members, customers, communities and the manufacturers we represent.